davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ## <a name="EncryptSubkey"/>Encryption Subkey

-You can see that this was created at the same time as the master key.
+You can see that this was created at the same time as the primary key.
 As mentioned previously, this is created automatically with \-\-gen-key.

 The parameters have already been discussed.

 ## <a name="SigningSubkey"/>Signing Subkey

 This signing subkey was created in 2014.
 It, and the encryption subkey, are only self-signed.
-That alone allows them to inherit the trust from the top level master keys defined by the other master key signatures.
+That alone allows them to inherit the trust from the top level primary keys defined by the other primary key signatures.

 The new wrinkle in this key is an expiration subpacket on the self signature, which puts a time limit on the certification ([RFC4880-5.2.3.6][]).